-His family is also said to have played a role in encouraging him to suppress dissent, including his brother Maher, the head of the Republican Guard; his sister Bushra and her husband Asef Shawkat, deputy chief of staff of the armed forces; and his first cousin, Rami Makhlouf, arguably the most powerful economic figure in Syria.
+His family is also said to have played a role in encouraging him to suppress dissent, including his brother Maher, the head of the Republican Guard; his sister Bushra and her late husband Assef Shawkat; and his first cousin, Rami Makhlouf, arguably the most powerful economic figure in Syria.

 In 2007, Mr Assad won another referendum with 97% of the vote, extending his term for another seven years.

-In foreign policy, Bashar al-Assad continued his father's hard-line policy towards Israel.
-He has repeatedly said that there will be no peace unless occupied land was returned "in full", and continues to support militant groups such as Hamas and Hezbollah, although he has floated the idea of talks on the Golan Heights.
+In foreign policy, Bashar al-Assad has continued his father's hard-line policy towards Israel.
+He has repeatedly said that there will be no peace unless occupied land was returned "in full", and continues to support militant groups opposed to Israel.

 His vocal opposition to the 2003 US-led invasion of Iraq, and the Syrian authorities' tacit support of Iraqi insurgent groups, also prompted anger in Washington, but it was popular in Syria and in the wider region.